Soft Summer Celebrities: Red Carpet Looks, Makeup, and More

 Inclusive But Not-So-Sustainable?

-The brand showcases its garments on real women – be it influencers, professional models, or ordinary people – while refusing to edit their bodies in pictures.
-What’s more, their models come from different backgrounds, as the brand promotes the diversity of skin tone, race, ethnicity, disability, and sexuality.
+BloomChic proudly showcases its garments on real women — be it influencers, professional models, or ordinary people — while refusing to edit their bodies in pictures. its models come from different backgrounds, promoting the diversity of skin tone, race, ethnicity, disability, and sexuality.

 Does all this sound too good to be true?
 Well, when it comes to sustainability, the brand is making some progress, however, its overall impact is still deleterious.